ANGEL46-5/cats_and_dogs_image_classifier/README.md

-# Cat vs. Dog Image Classifier
+# Cats vs Dogs Classifier

 An interactive web app that classifies images of cats and dogs.
 Built with Python, TensorFlow/Keras, and a user-friendly Streamlit interface.
-This project was completed as part of the AccelerateX Internship in AI (Cohort 2).

 ### [Click Here to View the Live App!](https://catsanddogsimageclassifier-mjzgtuqwzq6ijwbva2g2c2.streamlit.app/)